UTDNebula/website/docs/about/roles/engineering-lead.md

 - Web development experience using frameworks such as Node.js, Next.js, and React/Vue.js
 - Experience building or maintaining software used by others

 We’re all students, so we understand that someone won’t be an expert in anything.
-If you don’t have all the skills, you will most certainly learn as a part of the Project Nebula team!
+If you don’t have all the skills, you will most certainly learn as a part of the Nebula Labs team!

 ## What You'll Do

-The Head of Engineering works closely with the Head of Project Nebula and Head of Product to prioritize features and come up with paths for implementation.
+The Head of Engineering works closely with the Head of Nebula Labs and Head of Product to prioritize features and come up with paths for implementation.

 As the Head of Engineering, you’ll be an active contributor to all projects and be tasked with keeping an eye on the whole code base with assistance from the respective project leads.

-You’ll also serve as an architect for common interfaces for Project Nebula’s products.
+You’ll also serve as an architect for common interfaces for Nebula Labs’s products.
 For example, you’d be responsible for designing a public API for the Nebula Planner and the UTD Survival Guide to access common data on grade distributions or course data.